The VitaLab Study Methodology

 The Optimal Daily Intake (ODI) represents the ideal quantities of vitamins and minerals individuals need to take each day according to the latest research in the area of nutritional supplementation.

-| Please note that these ODI values are higher than the current recommended daily allowance (RDA) or dietary reference intakes (DRI) as published by the U.S. Government. |
+Please note that these ODI values are higher than the current recommended daily allowance (RDA) or dietary reference intakes (DRI) as published by the U.S. Food and Nutrition Board.

 The RDA and DRI values are too low and not optimal for many nutrients.